On eve of doctor's sentencing, gymnast Simone Biles says she was abused

 "What people need to understand is these aren't just anonymous people," said Rachael Denhollander, the first woman to publicly accuse Nassar in the summer of 2016.

-"These were real little girls, some of them as young as 6 years old," Denhollander told NBC affiliate WOOD-TV on the eve of the hearing.
-"These were real young women who are suffering devastating consequences now and this could have been avoided."
+"These were real little girls, some of them as young as 6 years old," Denhollander told NBC affiliate WOOD of Grand Rapids, Michigan, on the eve of the hearing.
+"These were real young women who are suffering devastating consequences now, and this could have been avoided."

 Some of the victims are certain to blame not just Nassar but USA Gymnastics, which made him an Olympic team doctor, and Michigan State University, where he had his sports-medicine practice until the scandal erupted in the summer of 2016.